eiriklied/coffee_script_article/README.md

 There are always some drawbacks to introducing a new language in your project.

-First, there is the cost of knowledge.
+Firstly, there is the cost of knowledge.
 Every time you introduce a new technology, it represents another skill your team will need to maintain over time.
 In this case, the cost shouldn't be too bad.
 CoffeeScript is similar to JavaScript, and in any case, you may choose to compile it to JavaScript and maintain it as such.

-The use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
+Secondly, the use of a debugger is more difficult when developing with a compiled language, as you will be debugging the compiled code.
 There are ongoing initiatives to develop a source mapper for CoffeeScript, which will allow debugging CoffeeScripts directly, but to date, nothing has been released.

 Lastly, you will need to find a way to fit CoffeeScript into your build process.
 Depending on your platform, there are several tools available for this.
 For Java, this can be solved quite easily with tools such as wro4j and JAWR.
-For .NET both SquishIt.CoffeeScript and Mindscape Web Workbench are good choices.
+For .NET, both SquishIt.CoffeeScript and Mindscape Web Workbench are good choices.

 ## Conclusion
 CoffeeScript is not a revolution.
 It is not a unique, ground-breaking language.
-Instead it adds a bunch of incremental improvements to JavaScript which, in sum, makes it a lot more pleasant to work with.
+However, it adds a bunch of incremental improvements to JavaScript which, in sum, makes it a lot more pleasant to work with.
 Experienced JavaScript developers should have no problems familiarizing themselves with CoffeeScript and the enhancements it offers.
-For new developers, it will allow them to focus on getting the job done, rather than learning the quirks and pitfalls of JavaScript.
+It will allow new developers to focus on getting the job done, rather than learning the quirks and pitfalls of JavaScript.

-As with any new technology there are trade-offs to consider.
+As with any new technology, there are trade-offs to consider.
 While it can be argued that CoffeeScript is simple, it will be another tool that your developers will have to master.
 We feel that this is an investment that pays off over time.
 In the long run you will have more expressive code that will be easier to understand and maintain – and a lot of fun to write!